MIDS-scaling-up/v3/week07/lab/README.md

 Before starting, if you do not have it, you need to sign up to the kaggle platform and sign up to the [competition page](https://www.kaggle.com/c/midsw251birds/overview) - see data tab.

-In [this](https://www.kaggle.com/darraghdog/week07-lab-fork-me?scriptVersionId=65297289) script we cover a few of the concepts to improve training in Image classification.
-You will need to copy and edit the notebook (menu in top right corner).
+In [this](https://www.kaggle.com/darraghdog/week07-lab-fork-me?scriptVersionId=65297289) notebook we cover a few of the concepts to improve training in Image classification.
+You will need to copy and edit the [linked notebook](https://www.kaggle.com/darraghdog/week07-lab-fork-me?scriptVersionId=65297289) (menu in top right corner).

 First run through all the steps to the end of the initial set up section.